toofarm/shanecom/_content/posts/saving-uploaded-images-using-strapi.md

 2. _Save file in SSR server-side file system_
 3. _Upload as FormData from SSR file system to backend API_

-I hope this saves someone a headache
+I hope this saves someone a headache!